matter-labs/zksync-lite-docs/docs/faq/security.md

 The version 1.0 of zkSync protocol is using the PLONK proof system which requires a universal trusted setup.

-Matter Labs [participated](https://www.aztecprotocol.com/ignition/participant/0x04a23ba68e4469061cd461e8b847e820d4ced948?timestamp=1587551054947) in the global Ignition trusted setup ceremony for PLONK coordinated by AZTEC protocol:
+Matter Labs [participated](https://www.aztecprotocol.com/ignition/participant/0x04a23ba68e4469061cd461e8b847e820d4ced948?timestamp=1587551054947) in the global Ignition trusted setup ceremony for PLONK on BN256 elliptic curve, coordinated by AZTEC protocol:

 <table>
 <tr>